DHRUVSHARM/Trapezoidal_Map/README.md

 ## Overview

-This repository contains the implementation of a trapezoidal map algorithm for efficient line segment intersection queries.
+This repository contains the implementation of a trapezoidal map algorithm for efficient planar point loacation queries.
 The algorithm constructs a search structure to manage and query line segments within a bounded region, supporting various geometric operations.
+The main idea is to organize a plane into various trapezoids , and then use a DAG structure to effeciently answer queries about point location.
+The leaf nodes represent the trapezoids, and decisions are taken based on X and Y coordinates of points, The search structure is dynamically updated in such a way new points added are able to be located correctly.

 ## Technologies Used